Cochrane, Alberta: Education

 In November 2006 the Rocky View School Division accepted a proposal by the Cochrane Christ-Centred Education Society to set up a Protestant Christian education program in Cochrane.
 The Cochrane Christian Academy opened its doors at Mitford Middle School in September 2007, offering kindergarten to grade 4.
 Approval for expansion to include grade 5 for the 2008–09 school year was given by the board of trustees in April 2008.

 There are two trustees (one from each board) elected to represent Cochrane Schools at their respective boards.

-The Greater Southern Alberta Catholic Francophone Region #4 has one trustee for the Region from Cochrane.
+The FrancoSud School Board (previously the Greater Southern Alberta Catholic Francophone Region #4) has one trustee for the Region from Cochrane.

 Cochrane is also home to the Canadian Southern Baptist Seminary, the flagship seminary of the Canadian National Baptist Convention, the Canadian branch of the largest US Protestant denomination.